Actindo-AG/Documentation/Channels/Integration/02_ManageVariantSets.md

 ### Add defining attributes

 You have to select at least one defining attribute to create a variant set.
-You can only select attributes as defining attributes, that are neither multi-language nor multi-channel and assigned to the selected attribute set.
+You can only select attributes as defining attributes that are neither multi-language nor multi-channel and that are assigned to the selected attribute set.

 #### Prerequisites